wintersummermint/nodejs-startup/README.md

     -----------------------------------------------------------------

-Welcome to your Node.js project on Cloud9 IDE!
+This is a Node.js project on Cloud9 IDE!
+For Testing pupose only

-This chat example showcases how to use `socket.io` with a static `express` server.

 ## Running the server
+1) npm install first

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.
+2) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

-2) Alternatively you can launch the app from the Terminal:
+3) Alternatively you can launch the app from the Terminal:

     $ node server.js